loganmarchione/Graylog_Extractors_pfSense/README.md

 * ~~CARP/VRRP~~

 #### pfSense versions 2.5.0 and up
 In pfSense versions 2.5.0 and up, pfSense [offers the options](https://docs.netgate.com/pfsense/en/latest/monitoring/logs/settings.html) of either RFC 3164 (legacy) or RFC 5424 (modern).
-Their RFC 3164 format slightly changed from 2.4.5-p1, so new extractors are needed.
+  - RFC 3164: Netgate's RFC 3164 format slightly changed from 2.4.5-p1, so new extractors were needed.
+They included the PID of the filterlog process in the log, where they didn't before.
+  - RFC 5424: I have not tested this yet, so I do not have extractors for it.

 ## pfSense configuration
 Go to *Status*, then *System Logs*, then *Settings*, and scroll down to *Remote Logging Options*.